-The Office of Student Success and the Office Accessibility Services are dedicated to enhancing retention and graduation rates through student academic support services that are available to all students at Bennett College.
-The Offices of Student Success and Accessibility Services’ initiatives are aligned with the College’s mission to provide learning opportunities for all students.
+Student Success and Retention is dedicated to enhancing retention and graduation rates through student academic support services that are available to all students at Bennett College.
+Student Success and Retention’s initiatives are aligned with the College’s mission to provide learning opportunities for all students.
 Our approach is evidence-based and designed to provide exceptional services to all students that will ensure proper access to academic support services.

 Office of Student Success

 The Office of Student Success is led by student-centered educators who meet the comprehensive needs of students at Bennett College.
-The leadership and staff, and its constituent units assert that their programs, services, and facilities are all organized and operated to be congruent with all aspects of student learning and development including, but not limited to, academic, cultural, emotional, intellectual, moral, and social-interpersonal themes.
-The services provided by the Office of Student Success include, Tutoring (Curriculum Learning Center and The Writing Center), Academic Advising for Freshwomen and Undecided Majors, Orientation 100-A & B, the Emerging Scholars Program, and Success Coaches.
+The leadership and staff, and its constituent units, assert that their programs, services, and facilities, are all organized and operated to be congruent with all aspects of student learning and development including, but not limited to, academic, cultural, emotional, intellectual, moral, and social-interpersonal themes.
+The services provided by the Office of Student Success include Academic Advising, Tutoring Services (Curriculum Learning Center and The Writing Center), Orientation for New and Transfer Students, the Emerging Scholars Program, Success Coaching, and Accessibility Services.

 Office of Accessibility Services